Pranav290803/Vocal-Scriber/README.md

 ## Support
 If you encounter any issues or have questions about the Vocal Scriber project, feel free to open an issue on GitHub or contact the project maintainers directly.

-## License
-The Vocal Scriber project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 We would like to thank all contributors and supporters of the Vocal Scriber project for their valuable contributions and feedback.